code-423n4/2024-06-badger/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-- rounding error from (stETH/wstETH) conversion
+- Rounding error from (stETH/wstETH) conversion
-- owner is TechOps multisig
+- Owner is TechOps multisig
-- we did not add ERC20 Permits, we could add them later
+- We did not add ERC20 Permits, we could add them later
-- we assume the user will chose the correct external function based on their collateral type (ETH/WETH/stETH/wstETH)
+- We assume the user will chose the correct external function based on their collateral type (ETH/WETH/stETH/wstETH)
 - DEX is hardcoded and will either be 0x or 1Inch
 - A user is expected to rationally chose between normal zap router and leverage zap router

-✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.

 # Overview